-So first of all, you’re hopefully staying at one of our gorgeous (and we do say so ourselves) homes around the lake, like Crackle & Spark or the The Edge Of Blues.
+So first of all, you’re hopefully staying at one of our impressive (and we do say so ourselves) homes around the lake.
 If you’re lodging in Tahoe City, check out some of the museums to get an understanding of the area and its history.
 The Tahoe Maritime Museum and the Gatekeeper’s Museum could make up a fascinating morning, with the Watson Cabin Museum just to the north of the latter.

 You're probably not looking for an entirely-indoors Lake Tahoe itinerary; you’re here for the nature (presumably).
 While in Tahoe City, relax and soak up the sun in the Tahoe State Recreation Area or the Commons Beach.
 It has a great play area that’ll keep the kids happy too, although they shouldn’t be getting too bored with the lake and the water sports.
 For something a little different, head inland for the Truckee River Raft, which floats gently downstream.
 If you’re a little more active (and not a total river sloth), delve into the jungle (not a jungle, but a forest) with the Tahoe Treetop Adventure Parks, where you can clamber over obstacles in the trees.

 As evening falls, head back to the town centre and grab a bite at one of the more exclusive establishments in the area, such as the Christy Hill Restaurant, Six Peaks Grille and Wolfdale’s.
 After dinner, if you can still move, head back down to the Commons Beach for one of the family movie nights, before heading back to your beautiful Plum Guide lodging.